absariaba1111-boop/resume-in-html1/README.md

   <h2>Experience</h2>
   <h3>Sales Executive - Streamers Pack (PVT) LTD</h3>
   <p><i>March 2024 - June 2025</i></p>
+  <p> I have over 1 year of experience as a Sales Executive in a software company.
+I talked
+ with clients, understood what kind of digital solutions they needed, and helped them choose the right services.
+I enjoyed building good relationships, and helping the company grow by bringing in new customers.
+This role really improved my confidence and communication skills.</p>
   <ul>
     <li>Engaged global clients on multiple platforms.</li>
     <li>Worked in a team to achieve monthly sales goals.</li>